-This process allows the Sophos Diagnostic Utility (SDU) to be run on a Central managed Windows computer/server from Sophos Central Admin and to automatically be uploaded to a Sophos address without the need to visit the device itself.
+This process allows the Sophos Diagnostic Utility (SDU) to be run on a Central managed Windows computer/server or macOS computer from Sophos Central Admin and to automatically be uploaded to a Sophos address without the need to visit the device itself.

 The following sections are covered:

 To run the Sophos Diagnostic Utility on a device:

 From Sophos Central you can view the current status of the Sophos Diagnostic Utility being run.
 This can be found by scrolling to the bottom of the Windows computer/server Summary page to the Sophos Diagnostic Utility Status section.

 The following screenshot shows the status when the Diagnose has been triggered: